OctopusDeploy/docs/docs/administration/sync-instances/index.md

 Most of the data referenced by your deployment and runbook processes have to exist.
 For example, a deployment process directly references a worker pool with the name **Ubuntu Worker Pool**.
 While the data has to exist, only the name must be the same between instances.
 The source instance could have 5 EC2 instances for the **Ubuntu Worker Pool**, while the destination instance could have 3 EC2 instances in a different region.
 As long as the worker pool **Ubuntu Worker Pool** exists in both instances with running workers, everything will work fine.

-The data that must exist but have different details is:
+The data that must exist but can have different details is:

 - Infrastructure
     - Accounts: Same account type, different credentials